mmm111mmm/inacityinthefuture/01-bool-compare-if/03-not-combined.md

 For example, we can say: "If it is hot and is not night-time, I will go outside.
 However, if I have no food I will go outside, in any weather or anytime."

 Imagine it's hot but it's night-time.
-Then we stay home.
+So we stay home.
 But we need food, so we go outside.

 In Java this is: